BOJ launches negative rates, already dubbed a failure by markets

 “The impact of monetary easing is similar to currency intervention.
 The first time they do it, there’s a huge impact.
 But as they repeat it, the impact will wane,” said Nakajima.

-Though senior BOJ officials expected only a minor impact on Japanese banks, their stock prices plunged, contributing to a global market sell-off.
+Though senior BOJ officials were at pains to say they had calibrated only a minor impact on Japanese banks, their stock prices plunged, contributing to a global meltdown in financial shares that drove the latest leg down in the global market rout.

-The problem was partly bad timing, as global markets were already in a tailspin over China’s slowdown, U.S. rate hikes and tumbling oil prices.
-But the reaction leaves BOJ Governor Haruhiko Kuroda’s assertion that his policy is having its intended effects looking threadbare.
+To some extent, the BOJ was beset by bad timing, as global markets were already in a tailspin over concerns about China’s slowdown, U.S. rate hikes and cratering oil prices.
+Still, the reaction appeared to fly in the face of BOJ Governor Haruhiko Kuroda’s assertion that his policy was having its intended effects.

 “It seems as though the BOJ’s action triggered the market moves,” said Yoshinori Shigemi, global market strategist at JPMorgan Asset Management.
 “But a better explanation would be that concerns elsewhere overwhelmed the BOJ action.”